MGI-tech-bioinformatics/stLFR_V1.2/README.md

 Jan 10, 2020
 1. Updated SV module (SV2.1, https://github.com/MGI-tech-bioinformatics/stLFR_SV2.1_module)
 2. Novel summary report of HMTL format.
-3. New pipeline structure and some parameters have changed.
+3. Redsigned pipeline structure and changed some parameters.

 May 6, 2019
 There are several updates in stLFR_v1.1 comparing with v1: